 Italian Sausage Orzo Soup

 I think we’ve officially crossed the line into fall here in Colorado.
-We’ve had plenty of cooler days, changing leaves and pumpkin patch visits, but just as many warm, late summer days too.
+We’ve had plenty of cooler days, changing leaves, and pumpkin patch visits, but just as many warm, late summer days too.
 This week, though, I sense a change in the weather and in our meal planning.
-Soups, like this delicious Italian Sausage Orzo Soup, and other hearty dishes are making their way onto our weekly menu.
+Soups, like this delicious Italian Sausage Soup with Orzo, and other hearty dishes are making their way onto our weekly menu.

 The grill hasn’t been touched in a week.
 The evenings are cooler, darker, and much more fall-like.
 Our morning walks to school are chilly.
 No one wants to get out of their warm beds in the morning and I’m wearing pants, fuzzy socks, and boots.
 Yes, it is definitely fall.
 Yay for that!

-I love that this Italian Sausage Orzo Soup is so full of pretty basic vegetables, yet nothing about it is boring.
+I love that this Italian sausage soup is so full of pretty basic vegetables, yet nothing about it is boring.
 I mostly used it as a means to clean out the fridge of a bunch of random bits of leftover produce that was teetering a little too closely to past its prime status.
-Italian Sausage Orzo Soup is full of flavor from the rosemary, thyme, and Italian Sausage.
+Italian sausage soup is full of flavor from the rosemary, thyme, and Italian sausage.
 It is hearty without feeling heavy.
 And even Logan ate it!

 We definitely aren’t there yet, but eventually the novelty of fall and winter produce will wear off.
-We’ll tire of carrots, potatoes and squash.
-Soups, like this Italian Sausage Orzo Soup, are such a great way to stretch out the fall and winter produce.
+We’ll tire of carrots, potatoes, and squash.
+Soups, like this Italian sausage and bean soup, are such a great way to stretch out the fall and winter produce.
 Perfect to present seasonal vegetables in different, more interesting ways when dinnertime starts getting repetitive and we find ourselves craving the bright, sunny spring and summer produce.

 You can come up with so many different one-pot concoctions using what often feels like a very similar ingredient list and nearly identical preparation techniques.
 In that way, soup is an amazing dish!